ExcellentWish/first_ci_project/README.md

 Its aim is to highlight there music and social media presence.
 The idea of the project is to showcase there music to fans and newbies while making it as user friendly as I can.
 Cult Called Man an Irish retro pop rock group from Co.Meath Ireland and have a very unique sound fo them that is upbeat and melencholy.
+ I want to have a place were fans and newbies can get all of the bands music in one place as they are found on different websites online.
+I want to tell people of my favorite Irish band and let them listen to them and if they wanted they can contact them.

 ![Am I responsive screenshot](docs/screenshots/am-i-responsive.JPG)